-- (h) When an instructor has the right of first refusal for more than one course, a Member will only have the right to exercise the right of first refusal to a maximum of twelve (12) credits during the Fall/Winter term. - (i) When there are multiple sections of a course, a Member who holds the right of first refusal may only exercise that right for one section of a course per term. - (j) When more than one instructor holds the right of first refusal for a course, the course will be offered to the instructor who taught it first.
+- (g) When a course is replaced by a renamed, renumbered or revised version of what is essentially the same course for which the Member has achieved right of first refusal to teach the course, then the Member will continue to claim the right of first refusal to such a new course. - (h) Members of FASBU have the right of first refusal for all courses per Article 28.8(h) in the FASBU Agreement. - (i) The Member who has earned the right of first refusal will lose that right after two successive refusals. - (j) When an instructor has the right of first refusal for more than one course, a Member will only have the right to exercise the right of first refusal to a maximum of twelve (12) credits during the Fall/Winter term. - (k) When there are multiple sections of a course, a Member who holds the right of first refusal may only exercise that right for one section of a course per term. - (I) When more than one instructor holds the right of first refusal for a course, the course will be offered to the instructor who taught it first.
 If more than one instructor first taught the course at the same time, the course will be offered to the instructor whose date of initial appointment is earliest.
-If more than one instructor first taught the course at the same time and has the same date of initial appointment, the course will be offered to one instructor using the criteria outlined in Article 17.2(b). - (k) A Dean may order the review of an Instructor's RFR status under one or more of the following circumstances: - (i) if the Instructor's Senate approved student opinion surveys show belowaverage results twice in a row; or - (ii) the Dean has received substantive evidence which raises concern about the Instructor's professionalism or recent and relevant experience in the area of study.
+If more than one instructor first taught the course at the same time and has the same date of initial appointment, the course will be offered to one instructor using the criteria outlined in Article 17.2(b).